ActiveSolution/active-lab-iac2022/labs/terraform.md

 > Plan: 4 to add, 0 to change, 0 to destroy.

 __Note:__ You can also output this plan to a separate file that you can use to do the actual deployment later on.
-In this lab, you will not use this step, and instead deploy it manually from the template.
+In this lab however, you will not do this.
+Instead, you will just deploy it manually from the template.

 After you have verified that Terraform wants to add 4 resources, you can deploy the infrastructure to Azure by running